fischem69/opseu549.github.io/index.md

 - All food service workers have been laid off.
 Compass, the company that runs our cafeteria and food services, emailed the temporary lay-off notices on March 14.
 - Almost all cleaners haven bee laid off.
 Eurest, the company that is in charge of cleaning the premises of the Ontario Science Centre, notified their staff on March 16.

+If you have any ideas on how to help, please send an email to